ESPN on ABC: History

-1960s and 1970s: Pre-Disney/ESPN
+1960s: Roone Arledge, Wide World of Sports

 Like its longtime competitors CBS Sports and NBC Sports, ABC Sports was originally part of the news division of the ABC network, and, after 1961, was spun off into its own independent division.

 When Roone Arledge came to ABC Sports as a producer of NCAA football games in 1960, the network was in financial shambles.
 The International Olympic Committee even wanted a bank to guarantee ABC's contract to broadcast the 1960 Olympics.
 At the time, Edgar Scherick served as the de facto head of ABC Sports.
 Scherick had joined the fledgling ABC television network when he persuaded it to purchase Sports Programs, Inc., in exchange for the network acquiring shares in the company.
-Scherick had formed the company after he left CBS, when the network would not make him the head of its sports programming unit (choosing to instead appoint former baseball public relations agent William C. McPhail).
+Scherick had formed the company after he left CBS, when the network would not make him the head of its sports programming unit (choosing to instead appoint former baseball public relations agent William C. MacPhail).
 Before ABC Sports even became a formal division of the network, Scherick and ABC programming chief Tom Moore pulled off many programming deals involving the most popular American sporting events.

 While Scherick was not interested in "For Men Only," he recognized the talent that Arledge had.
 Arledge realized ABC was the organization he was looking to become part of.
 The lack of a formal organization would offer him the opportunity to claim real power when the network matured.
 With this, he signed on with Scherick as an assistant producer, with Arledge eventually ascending to a role as executive producer of its sports telecasts.

-Several months before ABC began broadcasting NCAA college football games, Arledge sent Scherick a remarkable memo, filled with youthful exuberance, and television production concepts which sports broadcasts have adhered to since.
+Several months before ABC began broadcasting NCAA college football games, Arledge sent Scherick a remarkable memo filled with youthful exuberance and television production concepts which sports broadcasts have adhered to since.
 Network broadcasts of sporting events had previously consisted of simple set-ups and focused on the game itself.
 In his memo, Arledge not only offered another way to broadcast the game to the sports fan, but recognized that television had to take fans to the game.
-In addition, he had the forethought to realize that the broadcasts needed to attract, and hold the attention of female viewers, as well as males.
+In addition, he had the forethought to realize that the broadcasts needed to attract, and hold the attention of, female viewers, as well as males.
 On September 17, 1960, the then-29-year-old Arledge put his vision into reality with ABC's first NCAA college football broadcast from Birmingham, Alabama, between the Alabama Crimson Tide and the Georgia Bulldogs which Alabama won, 21–6.